HireAbo/awesome-interview-questions-5000-jobs/Law and Criminal Justice/Paralegal/Notary Public.md

 Welcome to the Notary Public Interview Preparation !
 This resource is designed to help you ace your Notary Public interviews with confidence.

+Law and Criminal Justice is a field that encompasses a range of specialized roles, including that of a Paralegal and a Notary Public.
+Paralegals play a crucial role in legal proceedings, supporting attorneys by conducting legal research, drafting documents, and assisting with case management.
+They possess a comprehensive understanding of legal procedures and assist in ensuring the smooth functioning of law offices and courtrooms.
+Meanwhile, Notary Publics are responsible for verifying the authenticity of legal documents, witnessing signatures, and administering oaths.
+They act as impartial witnesses, ensuring that legal transactions are conducted in compliance with the law.
+Both roles are vital in upholding the integrity and efficiency of the legal system.

 ## 🚀 Overview

 Whether you're a seasoned Notary Public or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Notary Public interviews to help you prepare and succeed.